professor-l/classic-tetris-project/COMMANDS.md

 #### `!setname <name>`
 **Platforms**: Twitch, Discord

 Sets your preferred name to the specified name.
-Can contain letters, numbers, spaces, dashes, underscores, and periods.
+Can contain letters, numbers, spaces, hyphens, underscores, and periods.

 ---